gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 Let’s take a look at every method for constructing a synthetic iframe and compare their advantages.
 # srcdoc attribute
-A straight-forward method that probably resolves 90% of use-cases.
+A straight-forward method that probably resolves 90% of use cases.

 We can use the `srcdoc` attribute to set the contents of a synthetic iframe verbatim.
 We can do that as part of the iframe's HTML or using JavaScript.